freeorion/freeorion-assets/README.md

 If a media asset is the source of multiple in-game variants use the base name for sequences or the most detailed variant place.

-Beside every media asset a .info file with the same name should be placed.
-A template plain-text .info file called template.info can be found in the root of this repository.
+Beside every media asset a Markdown file with the same name should be placed.
+This Markdown file should contain metadata about the asset authors, license, used editor and other relevant notes for other artists.
+A template Markdown file called (template.md) can be found in the root of this repository.

 Contribute
 ----------